NSW Work Injury Claim

 Threshold evidence: the WPI gateway

-• A low or incomplete WPI assessment may need review if important injuries, surgery, radiculopathy, scarring, or psychological consequences were missed.
+• A low or incomplete WPI assessment may need review if important injuries, surgery outcomes, neurological signs, psychological consequences, or scarring were not addressed in the medical reasoning.

-• Threshold strategy should be coordinated with section 66, serious injury status, and weekly payment consequences.
+• The threshold strategy should be coordinated with section 66 lump sum compensation, serious injury status, weekly payment consequences, and any medical assessment process so one pathway does not unintentionally weaken another.

 Negligence evidence: what the employer did or failed to do